 Portrait of Constanza.
 Bernini’s wife made him get rid of it.

-Kidding!
-These events did not end Bernini’s career as an artist or lover.
-His art career would take a turn at a later point in his life but not until much later (see the sites below).
+Nope!
+These events did not end Bernini’s career as an artist (or lover.)
+His art career would take a turn but not until much later (see the sites below).

 Bernini would die on 28 November 1680.
 He remained active in his old age, until he suffered a stroke.

 Bernini not only led an interesting personal life, but created interesting and revolutionary artwork as well.
 His art is a staple of the Italian city can be seen at every turn in Rome.
 He would play an instrumental role in Baroque sculpture and would be one of the leading artists of his time.

 Bernini’s Top 5 Sites in Rome